Oswaldo Cabrera Player Props: Yankees vs. Angels

 Oswaldo Cabrera At The Plate

-- Cabrera has seven doubles, four home runs and 14 walks while batting .211.
+- Cabrera is batting .212 with eight doubles, four home runs and 14 walks.

-- Cabrera has driven in a run in 15 games this season (23.8%), including four games with more than one RBI (6.3%).
-He has also driven home three or more of his team's runs in one contest.
+- Cabrera has an RBI in 16 of 64 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 20 games this year (31.7%), including multiple runs in three games.
+- In 20 of 64 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.